huntdatacenter/docs/docs/governance/tingweek.md

 This is the Ting where we appoint time to evolve scientific organization and **cross-lab coordination in data spaces**, including coordination of compliance, data, technologies, knowledge and financial aspects.
 The original Coordinator ting changed name to Data space ting in Ting week #5 to reflect contractual roles in the new services model.

-### Enterprise ting
+### Data controller ting

-This is the Ting where we appoint time to meet with users from or affiliated with **private institutions**.
-We have a special focus on issues that is relevant for small and medium sized enterprises (SMEs) and larger contract research non-profit institutions.
+This is the Ting where we appoint time to meet for cross-organizational dialogue on privacy, security and ethics within HUNT Cloud.
+Privacy, security and compliance coordinators are invited.

 ### Lagtun

-Lagtun is the Ting where we appoint time for cross-organizational discussions among **data controllers, service centers and large data spaces** in the community.
-This Ting gives direct advice on our strategic and tactical development to the HUNT Cloud management.
+Lagtun is the Ting where we appoint time to evolve data-driven science and the scientific direction for HUNT Cloud through cross-organizational discussions among **data controllers, service centers and large data spaces** in the community.
+Lagtun gives direct advice on our strategic and tactical development to the HUNT Cloud management in the form of resolutions.
 [Read more](/tingweek/lagtun/).